eyss/turn-based-game/README.md

 Generic holochain engine mixin to create turn based games in your holochain apps.
 These are games with a finite number of players, in which each player takes turns consecutively to play their turn.

+This is an update from the previous version of this engine which can be found in https://github.com/holochain-devcamp/generic-game, coded by https://github.com/willemolding.

 This mixin is built to target `hc v0.0.47-alpha1`, and published on crates: https://crates.io/crates/holochain_turn_based_game.

 ## Documentation